 Thanks for stopping by.
 A bit about me:

 While a student at the University of Chicago, I was deputy editor-in-chief and arts editor of The Chicago Maroon.
 I’m also the writer behind the majority of “The History in This Program” features in the New York Philharmonic’s subscription program books for the orchestra’s 2017–2018 season.
 I was a 2018 Rubin Institute Fellow, working alongside professional and rising critics in a four-day intensive music criticism program, and a 2019 Bang on a Can Media Fellow, where I covered Loud Weekend for WNYC’s New Sounds.
-I cofounded and ran the classical music blog dia[loge]s alongside the rapier-witted MJ Chen.
+Back in college, I cofounded and ran the classical music blog dia[loge]s alongside the rapier-witted MJ Chen.

-I’m currently a remote library science student at the University of Illinois Urbana–Champaign’s iSchool, with an intended focus in music archives and special collections.
+I’m currently a part-time library science student at the University of Illinois Urbana–Champaign’s iSchool, with an intended focus in archives and special collections.
 I’m always soliciting freelance humanities research projects, especially those intersecting with Chicago newspaper history and/or music.
 My bachelor’s thesis—on the work and legacy of Chicago-based arts critic Claudia Cassidy—was the recipient of the Leonard B. Meyer Prize and accepted for publication in the 2018 edition of the Chicago Studies Annual.
 My essay “Discriminating Ears: Critical Receptions of ‘Blackness’ in the Music of George Gershwin and William Grant Still” appears in Nota Bene‘s 2018 issue.